rozek/multi_io-thing/README.md

 # multi_io-thing #

-a simple thing with analog and digital I/O for the "Modular Things" project
+a simple thing with analog and digital I/O for the "[Modular-Things](https://github.com/modular-things/modular-things)" project

 This "thing" allows to control 4 digital input, 4 digital output, 2 analog input and 2 analog output pins in addition to the on-board RGB LED.